catzy007/catzy007.github.io/posts/2021-06-10-repurpose-old-thin-client-as-dos-gaming-system/index.md

     Press W enter (to write changes)
     sudo poweroff (to shutdown system)
     ```
-* After that unplug the usb and boot from DOM
+* After that unplug the USB and boot from DOM
 * Then look for `setup.exe` and run it.
 * Just follow the On-screen instruction.
 * And that's it.